2nd

 We have consistently seen a fabulous flowering of our Creative Writing students’ work.
 Many students at both undergraduate and postgraduate level have continued on to become published writers and win prizes.

-In recent years, students have gone on to publish novels, poetry collections, win prizes in major competitions such as the Bridport Prize.
+In recent years, students have gone on to publish novels and poetry collections, and win prizes in major competitions such as the Bridport Prize.
 Some have also had poems and stories published in magazines such as The Paris Review and Staple.

 Careers